foyzulkarim/botsapp/README.md

 For now, I am not taking any community contritutions in terms of code.
 But if you have any suggestions or you found any bugs, please feel free to open an issue or a pull request.

 On the other hand, if you want to know something, or want to start a discussion about this  project, please start a discussion in our GitHub's discussion board.

-## Tutorials about how to build or use this project

-I have been screen recording the coding steps of this project.
-You can find the videos in the [YouTube playlist](https://www.youtube.com/playlist?list=PLEYpvDF6qy8aUl1KnB1oaZbwLE2oPcZmz).
-These  videos are only in **Bangla**, but I am happy to take special dedicated+paid sessions in English for international intersted audience.
-Feel free to reach out to me at foyzulkarim@gmail.com for any kind of help.

-Thanks.
-Cheers.